theshakeabhi/21daysofcode/log.md

 **Thoughts on today's progress:By doing that almost and hour went by.
 This is getting intresting and it's TIME CONSUMING.
 Will be focusing on this in the morning and BLENDER after this.**

 **Next day rough plan: 3rd Chapter is about Function, will be starting that tommorow.**

+## Day 3 : 29 March 2020, Sunday

+START-TIME: 21:55
+END-TIME: 22:30

+**Thoughts before starting: Thought I would be spending the morning half in this, but got glued to BLENDER.
+But today will be focusing on the chapter 3 which deals with function. so I don't know whether I will be able to reach the excercise section, but going to push hard.
+And my neck and back pains (needs to adjust posture)**

+**Today's progress: Started with Chapter 3, completed few sub chapters.**

+**Thoughts on today's progress: Ooookhay, studying at this point of time is not as productive as in the morning seesion I guess, getting tired and distracted easily, will be moving to morning session from tommorow.**

+**Next day rough plan: Complete chapter 3?
+Wiil do it tommorow :spells wrong, too lazy to google:**